 Australian Tax Due Date

 You must file (“lodge”) your Australian tax return by October 31.
 If you hire a registered tax agent, then you must have registered as a client with them by that date.
+When you register with a tax agent, you earn an extension until June 5 of the following year.
 Australia has a financial year that begins July 1 and ends June 30 the following year.
-This is important, as you will have to convert your income to a calendar year in order to file your US income tax return.

 Employees in Australia are not subject to US Social Security taxes.
-Due to the US-Australia tax treaty (Totalization Agreement, in nerdy government-speak) self-employed expatriates in Australia are able to choose whether they would prefer to contribute social security to the US or Australia.
-For most Australian residents, their participation in a state sponsored retirement plan will be limited to the Superannuation Guarantee described below.
+Due to the US-Australia tax treaty (Totalization Agreement, in government-speak) self-employed expatriates in Australia can choose whether they would prefer to contribute to social security in the US or Australia.
+For most Australian residents, participation in a state-sponsored retirement plan will be limited to the Superannuation Guarantee described below.

 Superannuation in Australia

 Superannuation is sort of like a mandatory 401(k) plan on a gargantuan scale.
-Employee contributions are voluntary, but employers must make a compulsory contribution of 9% of employees’ base wages.
-Employee contributions are tax-deductible for Australia but not for US taxes.
-As for the 401(k), access to superannuation funds are restricted to those who have reached retirement age or one of a number of special circumstances.
+Employee contributions are voluntary, but employers must make a compulsory contribution of 9.5% of employees’ base wages if they earn over $450 in a month.
+Employee contributions are tax-deductible for Australian taxes but not for US expat taxes.
+Similar to a 401(k), access to superannuation funds are restricted to those who have reached retirement age or one of a number of special circumstances.